suncoast-devs/handbook/lessons/misc-api-intro/index.md

 - What is the format of the input? `None`
 - What is the name/location/identity of the code to be run?
   `http://ron-swanson-quotes.herokuapp.com/v2/quotes`
-- What is the output that will be returned? `A list of quotes from Ron`
+- What is the output that will be returned?
+  `A list containing a single quote from Ron`
-- What is the format of the output? `A JSON array of strings`
+- What is the format of the output? `A JSON array (of length 1) of strings`

 Soon we will learn how to access APIs via the command line, however, for now we will use a few tools that allow us to interact with APIs directly.